e271828e/Flight.jl/docs/notes/design/framework_spec.md

 y = (EAS = get_output("vehicle/airflow", :EAS), …)
 ```

-The three lists are validated at resolution against the declared state
+The three lists are validated at resolution — the `x` list against the
-stores, [faces](#g-face) and `output_types`, with
+continuous tier's `init_x` stores, the `u` list against [faces](#g-face), the
+`y` list against `output_types` — with [did-you-mean](#g-did-you-mean) errors
-[did-you-mean](#g-did-you-mean) errors (the offending name plus the
-list-in-hand it should have matched).
+(the offending name plus the list-in-hand it should have matched).
+An `x`
+entry naming a discrete store is rejected at resolution with the entry and its
+tier in hand, the no-silent-zeros rule again ([D-167][d-167], [D-197][d-197]): the frozen tier's
+only possible partials are zeros, and the rejection's next-move guidance points
+at the recorded step-map extension below.
 They compile to offsets once, and
 relocate whole via `at(prefix, taps)`.
 The shuttle layer's successor is that
 compiled writer/reader pair, and the promised `get_x_ss` deletion
 ([§7.1][s7-1]) is discharged.